-It is easy to observe that $J_mJ^2$ and $I_nI^2$ are the dominant terms in equations~\ref{F5} and ~\ref{F4}, which outweigh the cubic terms $J_m^3$ and $I_n^3$, respectively.
-Hence, the reordering of the elements across more modes reduces the computational cost from $\sum_{n=1}^{N} I_nI^2$ to $\sum_{m=1}^{M} J_mJ^2$.
+It is easy to observe that $J_mJ^2$ and $I_nI^2$ are the dominant terms in equation~\ref{F5} and ~\ref{F4}, which outweighs the cubic term $J_m^3$ and $I_n^3$ respectively.
+Hence, the reordering of the elements across more modes, reducing the computational cost from $\sum_{n=1}^{N}I_nI^2$ to $ \sum_{m=1}^{M}J_mJ^2$.\\

-\subsection{Memory Cost}
+\subsection{Memory cost}

-When lossy compression is the strategy, to reduce memory cost, the parameters $(r_1, r_2, \dots, r_N)$ are fixed lower than $(R_1, R_2, \dots, R_N)$.
-In the case where the elements are reordered into a higher-order tensor, it is not clear whether the memory cost will be higher.
-The storage requirements are given by the sum of the memory costs for each component matrix, represented as $\sum_{n=1}^{N} I_n \times r_n$, and the core tensor, represented as $\prod_{n=1}^{N} r_n$.
-If the elements are rearranged into an \textit{M}th-order tensor, the memory storage required will be $\sum_{m=1}^{M}( J_m \times r_m ) + \prod_{m=1}^{M} r_m$.
-Thus, it is clear that the dominant memory cost arises from the core tensor.\\ On the other hand, it can be shown that the sum of the squares of the elements of a tensor is equal to the sum of the squares of the elements of the core tensor, expressed as follows:\\
+When lossy compression is the strategy, to reduce the memory cost the ($r_1, \ r_2, \dots, \ r_N$) are fixed lower than ($R_1, \ R_2, \dots, \ R_N$).
+And in case the elements are reordered into an higher order tensor, it is not clear if the memory cost will be higher.
+Storage requirement are given by the sum of memory cost for each component matrix $\sum_{n=1}^{N} I_n \times r_n$, and core tensor $\prod_{n=1}^{N} r_n$.
+If the elements are rearranged into an $M$th order tensor, memory storage required will be $\sum_{m=1}^{M}(J_m \times r_m)+ \prod_{m=1}^{M} r_m$.
+Thus it is clear that the dominant memory cost is due to the core tensor. \\ On the other side, it is possible to show that the energy (in terms of sum of the squared of elements) of a tensor is equal to the energy of core tensor, as \\

 $ \left \| \mathcal{Z} - \mathcal{G} \times_1 \mathbf{U}^{(1)} \times_2 \mathbf{U}^{(2)} \dots \times_m \mathbf{U}^{(m)}\dots \times_M \mathbf{U}^{(M)} \right \|^2$ \\

 $= \left \| \mathcal{Z} \right \|^2-2 \left< \mathcal{Z} \times_1 \mathbf{U}^{(1)t} \times_2 \mathbf{U}^{(2)t} \dots \times_m \mathbf{U}^{(m)t}\dots \times_M \mathbf{U}^{(M)t}, \mathcal{G} \right>+\left \| \mathcal{G} \right \|^2$ \\